-The concept of speech rhythm is a much discussed issue in phonetics and phonology.
-Impressionistic accounts agree that the languages of the world differ in their rhythm (syllabletiming, stress-timing, mora-timing) but attempts to capture these differences acoustically have so far been unsatisfactory.
-The aim of this paper is to describe three West African tone languages - Anyi, Ega and Ibibio - which have not been previously classified in terms of their speech rhythm.
-We started from the first working hypothesis that they are syllabletimed, as reflected in a low variation between syllable durations.
+The concept of speech rhythm is a much discussed issue phonetics in and phonology.
+Impressionistic accounts agree that the languages of the world differ in rhythm (syllable-timing, their stresstiming, mora-timing) but attempts to capture these differences acoustically have so far been unsatisfactory.
+The aim of this paper is to describe three West African tone languages - Anyi, Ega and Ibibio which have not been previously classified in terms of their speech rhythm.
+We started from the first working hypothesis that they are syllable-timed, as reflected in a low variation between syllable durations.
 Next, we tried to correlate phonological features such as absence/presence of phonemic vowel length, syllable structure, and tone system with the speech rhythm.